 I am a cultural anthropologist interested in the political economy of biodiversity loss, conservation, and restoration.
-I have carried out ethnographic and historical research on labor and rain forest conservation in Madagascar since 1994.
-Recently, I have been examining the problem of extinction, both biotic and cultural, tracing how extinction events play out in popular and political culture, and how they shape perceptions of the future.
+I have about twenty years’ experience conducting ethnographic and historical research on labor and rain forest conservation in Madagascar.
+I have also been drawn to the problem of extinction (biotic and cultural), tracing how extinction events play out in popular and political culture, and how they shape perceptions of time and being.

-My book, Forest and Labor in Madagascar: From Colonial Concession to Global Biosphere (IUP, 2012), is an anthropological-historical study of the role of locally-hired, low-wage workers in forest conservation and ecotourism.
-It examines the role of subaltern labor in the creation of value for rare species in Madagascar over the past century.
-My edited volume, The Anthropology of Extinction: Essays on Culture and Species Death (IUP 2011), places the processes of biotic and cultural extinctions into a common analytic framework and offers a range of case studies about extinction events from the varied perspectives of the anthropological subfields.
+My book, Forest and Labor in Madagascar: From Colonial Concession to Global Biosphere (Indiana University Press, 2012), is an anthropological-historical account of the role of subaltern labor in forest conservation and ecotourism efforts.
+It examines the role of low-wage workers in the creation of value for rare species in Madagascar over the past century.
+My edited volume, The Anthropology of Extinction: Essays on Culture and Species Death (Indiana University Press 2012), places the processes of biotic and cultural extinction events into a common analytic framework and presents case studies about extinction from the angles of different anthropological subfields.